ohscar/rmalloc/doc/paper/simulating-locking.rst

 chosen from the assumption that any object that has more than half of all memory accesses in one iteration of a loop is the primary object on which the loop operates.

-Depnding on the relation between ops accessing the block in question and ops accessing other objects the access pattern of the object can be modeled.
+Depending on the relation between ops accessing the block in question and ops accessing other objects the access pattern of the object can be modeled.
 For example, if an object has 100 ops within its lifetime and 10 of them are its own and 90 are others', the object would probably be locked at each access, whereas if it was the other way around, it is more likely that the object is locked throughout its entire lifetime.
 Calculating lifetime requires a full opsfile,